Marcos Llorente: Atlético Madrid

 On 20 June 2019, Llorente was signed by local rivals Atlético Madrid on a five-year contract for a reported fee of £35 million.
-He made his official debut on 18 August, playing 25 minutes in the 1–0 home win against Getafe CF. His first goal came the following 14 February, when he put his team ahead in a 2–2 draw at Valencia CF.
+He made his official debut on 18 August, playing 25 minutes in the 1–0 home win against Getafe.
+His first goal came the following 14 February, when he put his team ahead in a 2–2 draw at Valencia.

 On 11 March 2020, during extra time of the Champions League round-of-16 tie away to defending champions Liverpool, Llorente scored twice to tie the match 2–2 after replacing Diego Costa early into the second half, in an eventual 3–2 victory and qualification.
-On 17 June, he was named man of the match in the league game at CA Osasuna after coming from the bench in the 63rd minute, scoring a solo goal and later assisting twice in the 5–0 rout.
+On 17 June, he was named man of the match in the league game at Osasuna after coming from the bench in the 63rd minute, scoring a solo goal and later assisting twice in the 5–0 rout.

 Llorente scored a career-best 12 times in 2020–21 (second-best in the squad behind Luis Suárez's 21), adding 11 assists as the Colchoneros were crowned champions after a seven-year wait; in the process, he became the club's first player to register double digits in both categories since Diego Forlán in 2008–09.

 International career

 Llorente earned his first cap for the Spain under-21 side on 10 October 2016, featuring the entire 5–0 home defeat of Estonia in the 2017 UEFA European Under-21 Championship qualifiers, in Pontevedra.
 He was called up to the senior squad in November 2020, for a friendly with the Netherlands and UEFA Nations League qualifiers against Switzerland and Germany.
 He made his first appearance against the first opponent, replacing Sergio Canales for the last 18 minutes of the 1–1 draw in Amsterdam.

 On 24 May 2021, Llorente was included in Spain's 24-man squad for UEFA Euro 2020.
 He was deployed as right-back during the tournament.

 Llorente was also picked for the 2022 FIFA World Cup.
 He only took part in one match in Qatar, the 3–0 penalty shootout loss against Morocco in the last 16.

+Llorente was part of a 29-man preliminary squad for UEFA Euro 2024.
+However, he did not make the final cut.